 (+) SODG and SOTG forecast when available

+(+) 50% of available ESR capacity that is computed by adding the seasonal net maximum capacity of the ESRs

+(+) 25% of available DGR/DESR capacity that is computed by adding the seasonal net maximum of the DGRs/DESRs

-Maximum Daily Resource Planned Outage Capacity for Intermittent Renewable Resources (IRR)
+Maximum Daily Resource Planned Outage Capacity for Intermittent Renewable Resources (IRRs)

+The Maximum Daily Resource Planned Outage Capacity for IRRs is determined as 110% of the historical maximum Resource Planned Outages for IRRs from the previous three years.

+Maximum Daily Resource Planned Outage Capacity for Energy Storage Resources (ESRs)

-The Maximum Daily Resource Planned Outage Capacity for IRRs is determined based on 105% of the historical maximum Resource Planned Outages for IRRs from the previous three years.
+The Maximum Daily Resource Planned Outage Capacity for IRRs is determined as 110% of the historical maximum Resource Planned Outages for IRRs from the previous three years.

 Resource Planned Outage Request Review for Other Resources